-- 1) Official application must be completed on TADS, including a non-refundable deposit. - 2) Formal/Informal Testing is administered to determine readiness for the grade for which the child is applying. - 3) Upon acceptance, parent/guardian completes official Registration Forms on TADS. - 4) To be able to continue to be a student at St. John's, all new students must meet the academic and disciplinary standards of our school
+- 1) Official application must be completed on TADS, including a non-refundable deposit. - 2) Formal/Informal Testing is administered to determine readiness for the grade for which the child is applying. - 3) Upon acceptance, parent/guardian completes official Registration Forms on TADS (this is a different step from the application process). - 4) To be able to continue to be a student at St. John's, all students must meet the academic and disciplinary standards of our school